giantswarm/gitops-template/docs/add_org.md

     kubectl gs template organization --name ${ORG_NAME} > ${ORG_NAME}.yaml
     ```

-After completing all the steps, you can open a PR with the changes.
-Once it is merged, Flux should automatically
+After completing all the steps, you can open a pull request with the changes.
+Once it is merged, `Flux` should automatically
 reconcile your new organization.

-## Create a regular GPG key pair for encrypting Organization' secrets (optional step)
+## Create a regular GPG key pair for encrypting organization' secrets (optional step)

 Each management cluster comes with a master GPG key-pair that is always available to encrypt your organization's
 data.
 However, in case you wish to increase security by cryptographic splitting, and hence encrypting different data